 Drugs cannot restore structures or functions already damaged beyond repair by the body.
-This fundamental limitation of drug action underlies much of the current frustration in trying to treat tissue-destroying or degenerative diseases such as heart failure, arthritis, muscular dystrophy, multiple sclerosis, and Alzheimer's disease.
+This fundamental limitation of drug action underlies much of the current frustration in trying to treat tissue-destroying or degenerative diseases such as heart failure, arthritis, muscular dystrophy, multiple sclerosis, Parkinson disease, and Alzheimer disease.
 Nonetheless, some drugs can help the body repair itself.
 For example, by stopping an infection, antibiotics can allow the body to repair damage caused by the infection.

 Some drugs are hormones, such as insulin, thyroid hormones, estrogens, or cortisol.
-They can be used to replace hormones that are missing from the body.
+They can be used to replace natural hormones that are missing from the body.